simpleviewinc/goatee/README.md

 0. Arrays with length > 0
 0. Objects that have keys.
-0. Strings which are not "".
+0. Strings which are not "" and are not "false".
 0. Any number.

 Template